Jhon-Henkel/vue-money-mask-directive/README.md

 Just copy a directive and use in your project.
 The examples of use are in the specific folder of use (Ionic or Options).

+I make some changes on files to work with ionic and vue 3 options api.

 ## Credits

 https://github.com/vuejs-tips/v-money